gruntwork-io/cloud-nuke/README.md

 - Deleting VPCs in an AWS Account (along with any dependency resources such as ENIs, Egress Only Gateways, and Security Groups. except for default VPCs which is handled by the dedicated `defaults-aws` subcommand)
 - Inspecting and deleting all IAM users in an AWS account
 - Inspecting and deleting all IAM roles (and any associated EC2 instance profiles) in an AWS account
+- Inspecting and deleting all IAM service-linked roles in an AWS account
 - Inspecting and deleting all IAM groups in an AWS account
 - Inspecting and deleting all IAM policies in an AWS account
 - Inspecting and deleting all customer managed IAM policies in an AWS account